 What Is Cervical Pain (Neck Pain)?

-Basically, the cervical spine in any human has a wonderful but a little complex structure.
-However, this complex structure is proficient in supporting the head part of your body which has 15 or more pounds weight when you moving it in different directions.
+The cervical spine in any human has a wonderful but a little complex structure.
+However, this complex structure is proficient in supporting the head part of your body which has 15 or more pounds of weight when you moving it in different directions.
 This is the fact that no other section of the spine in the human body has such freedom of movement.

 However, it involves intervertebral discs to absorb shock, 7 small vertebrae, the spinal cord, joints, intervertebral discs to absorb shock, vascular elements, 8 nerve roots, 32 muscles, and ligaments.
 Although the spinal cord has nerve roots stem in your body, that is the same as tree branches within the foramen in the vertebrae.

 Also, each of these nerve roots can transmit the signals to and from the brain, arms, shoulders, and chest.
 Although these signals are known as nerve impulses.
 Also, the vascular system in the human body has 4 arteries, and veins that run through your neck that can help you to circulate the blood between the heart and the brain.